How Bookies Know You’re Arbing

 1. Blend in – Mimic typical betting patterns of a casual punter

-2. Vary odds – Don’t just bet on best arbitrage odds available
+2. Vary odds – Don’t just bet on the best arbitrage odds available

-3. Mix it up – Make some non-arbing bets on popular markets
+3. Mix it up – Make some non-arbitrage bets on popular markets

 4. Limit bonuses – Don’t aggressively exploit every promo